 Data on total economic output also reflect the enormous negative shock the COVID-19 pandemic and containment measures had on the economy.
-The advance estimate for GDP in the second quarter was a decline of 32.9 percent (annualized rate), which followed the first quarter fall in GDP of 5.0 percent (at an annualized rate).
-The COVID-19 pandemic and containment measures have dealt the economy a significant blow.
-The OECD estimates that the COVID-19 pandemic and containment measures will decrease U.S. real GDP by 7.3 percent in 2020 in the absence of a second wave in the fall (single-hit scenario), or 8.5 percent if such a wave does occur (double-hit scenario).
-This forecast is more pessismistic than those provided by the CBO and the Blue Chip survey of the private sector (Table 1).
-Still, all forecasts expect the initial effect to be more comparable to the 8.6 percent decline in GDP at the onset of the Great Depression in 1930 than the more modest 0.1 percent decline experienced in 2008 at the onset of the Great Recession.
-Many of these forecasts do not incorporate any further policy stimulus through the course of the year, which may alter their predictions.
+Second quarter GDP declined 31.4 percent (annualized rate), which followed the first quarter fall in GDP of 5.0 percent (annualized rate).
+However, a sharp rebound occurred in the third quarter, as the economy grew at an annual rate of 33.1 percent.

+Still, the COVID-19 pandemic and containment measures have dealt the economy a significant blow.
+The OECD estimates that the COVID-19 pandemic and containment measures will decrease U.S. real GDP by 3.8 percent in 2020.
+This forecast is more optimistic than those provided by the CBO, the IMF, and the Blue Chip survey of the private sector (Table 1).
+All forecasts now expect the initial effect to be somewhere between the 8.6 percent decline in GDP at the onset of the Great Depression in 1930 and the more modest 0.1 percent decline experienced in 2008 at the onset of the Great Recession.
+Some of these forecasts do not incorporate any further policy stimulus through the course of the year, which may alter their predictions.

-Unlike during the Great Depression, however, GDP is presently projected to rebound the following year, with the OECD projecting 4.1 or 1.9 percent growth in 2021 in the single- and double-hit scenarios, respectively.
-The estimates from the private sector (4.0%) and the CBO (4.8%) are much more in line with the single-hit scenario.
-As a result, the level of GDP in 2021 would fall below pre-COVID-19 levels to around the level of GDP seen in 2018.
-This is consistent with OECD single-hit, CBO, and private sector estimates, but in the case of a double-hit scenario, the OECD estimates GDP would fall near the level of GDP in 2016.
-Most forecasters do not provide predictions of GDP growth in 2022.
-However, based on the initial decline and rebound predicted by the OECD, an annualized 3.6 percent growth rate would return GDP to pre-COVID-19 levels by 2022 in the single-hit scenario or 2023 in the double-hit scenario, while the more optimistic CBO and Blue Chip forecasts suggest that GDP could return to pre-COVID-19 levels by 2022 if growth is at least 1.7 percent.
+Unlike during the Great Depression, however, GDP is presently projected to rebound the following year, with the OECD projecting 4.0 percent growth in 2021.
+This level of rebound would imply that GDP would return to pre-COVID-19 levels by the end of 2021.
+The estimates from the private sector (3.9 percent), the

+IMF (3.9 percent), and the CBO (4.8 percent) are in line with the OECD projection, but each predicts a sharper 2020 decline.
+As a result, the level of GDP in 2021 would fall below pre-COVID-19 levels.
+Most forecasters do not yet provide predictions of GDP growth in 2022.
+However, based on the initial decline and rebound predicted by CBO and Blue Chip, an annualized increase of at least 0.9 percent would be necessary to return GDP to pre-COVID-19 levels by 2022.
 As we discuss below, the economic recovery to date has surpassed almost all expectations, and there is scope for it to continue to do so.